South Korea on alert for more trash balloons from the North

 These have always infuriated North Korea, whose government is extremely sensitive about its people gaining access to South Korean pop culture.

-Kuensaem, another South Korean activist group, told AFP that it threw 500 plastic bottles into the sea yesterday near the border with North Korea.
+Kuensaem, another South Korean activist group, told AFP that it threw 500 plastic bottles into the sea on Friday near the border with North Korea.

 Tensions over the duelling propaganda have boiled over in dramatic fashion in the past.